Torcida Sandžak: Relationships with other supporter groups

 In November 2011, Torcida Sandžak started a friendly relationship with Fenerbahçe Istanbul's fan group Genç Fenerbahçeliler, abbreviated Genç FB.
 During a home game against Istanbul BB, the Genç FB and 1907 Gençlik stand deployed a giant banner reading "Kalbimiz Seninle Novi Pazar", which means "Novi Pazar, our heart is with you".
 Then, in a Serbian SuperLiga game against Radnicki Kragujevac, Torcida Sandžak stand deployed a giant banner reading "Sancak'ta atıyor, Fenerbahçe'nin kalbi", which means "Heart beats for Fenerbahçe in Sandžak".
 On March 2, 2012, Fenerbahçe's Genç FB and 1907 Gençlik supporter groups' members were invited to Novi Pazar for the match between against Partizan Belgrade.
 Thousands of Torcida Sandžak members welcomed Genç FB and 1907 Gençlik's 17 members.
 On April 7, 2012, about 50 FK Novi Pazar supporters drove to Istanbul for the match Fenerbahçe against Antalyaspor.
 A few hundred Fenerbahce fans welcomed the FK Novi Pazar fans during their arrival in Istanbul.
+This was further solidifed with the founding of 'Sandzakfener' organization in 2023.